Stephanie Kay Nutrition

 Instructions

-3. In a small bowl or jar, combine the olive oil, lemon juice, garlic, sea salt and black pepper.
+2. In a small bowl or jar, add the dressing ingredients: olive oil, lemon juice, minced garlic, dried oregano, Dijon mustard, salt, and pepper, and whisk until well combined.
 Set aside.

-6. The salad can be serve immediately or stored in the fridge for up to 3 days.
+5. The orzo pasta salad can be served immediately or stored in an airtight container in the fridge for up to 5 days.

 Nutrition